mlcommons/ck/README.md

   and successfully used it to automate  [MLPerf inference benchmark submissions for edge devices](https://cKnowledge.io/solutions) and the design space exploration of [efficient ML/SW/HW stacks](https://cknowledge.io/c/result/crowd-benchmarking-mlperf-inference-classification-mobilenets-all) in terms of speed, accuracy, energy and costs.
-  We are preparing a major update based on [your feedback](https://cknowledge.io/questionnaire/20201020) - feel free to contact [Grigori Fursin]( https://cKnowledge.io/@gfursin ) for more details!
+  We are preparing a major redesign based on [your feedback](https://cknowledge.io/questionnaire/20201020) - feel free to contact [Grigori Fursin]( https://cKnowledge.io/@gfursin ) for more details!

 ## Overview